About Kalila

-Kalila Kingsford Smith builds interactive dance environments that are responsive to the characteristics of the performance space: whether a theater, a nature trail, a museum, a city street, or a Zoom call.
+Kalila Kingsford Smith builds interactive dance environments that are responsive to the characteristics of the performance space: whether a theater, a nature trail, a museum, or a city street.
 Fundamentally, she believes that dance is healing and transformative and invites performers and audiences to investigate themselves as participants in the art-making process.
 Informed by her training in modern and contemporary dance, her movement flows between tension and release, momentum and suspension, improvisation and composition, and storytelling and abstraction.
-Her current practice includes improvisational

 Born and raised in Philadelphia, Kalila is a movement professional, dance educator, choreographer, writer, and pilates instructor.
-She has been an adjunct faculty member at Drexel University and Temple University where she’s taught courses in modern dance technique, improvisation, choreography, creativity, dance history and theory.
-Much of her work is informed by her early dance training and performance career with Gwendolyn Bye Dance Center and Dancefusion.
-She has also performed in works by Dianne McIntyre, Paul Taylor, Pauline Koner, Mary Anthony, José Limón, and Donald McKayle.
+She is an adjunct faculty member at Drexel University and Temple University where she’s taught courses in modern dance technique, improvisation, choreography, creativity, dance history and theory.
 She has a MA in Dance from Temple University, and a BFA in Dance and a BA in Anthropology from the University of Michigan.
-She is currently serving as the Director of thINKingDANCE, an online dance publication based in Philadelphia, where she has been writing and editing since 2012.
 She teaches pilates at Drexel Pilates and Everybody Movement and Wellness.
+In 2025 Kalila received her certification as an Essential Level Spiral Body Techniques® teacher.
+Kalila was a dance critic with thINKingDANCE for 14 years where she published reviews, interviews, and thINK pieces, and edited other articles for publication.
+From 2021-2025 she also served as the Director of thINKingDANCE.

 Kalila Kingsford Smith Dance is a project-based vessel for choreographic explorations, developing transformative and interactive events that reflect the creative energies of each artist-collaborator involved.